lichray/container_incomplete/paper/incomplete.md

 2) and 3) are trivial to the existing implementations, but not 1).
-Some changes involve ABI breakages, and some changes result in less compile-time checking, but run-time performance will not be affected (interestingly, the situation is similar to that of the SCARY iterators, as well as some techniques we are using, plus some goals we want to achieve from a type system's point of view).
+Some changes involve ABI breakages, and some changes result in less compile-time checking; but run-time performance will not be affected (interestingly, the situation is similar to that of the SCARY iterators, as well as some techniques we are using, plus some goals we want to achieve from a type system's point of view).